Gansler History, Family Crest & Coats of Arms

 The surname Gansler was first found in Brunswick, where the name is considered to have made a great contribution to the feudal society which became the backbone early development in Europe.
 The name became prominent in local affairs and branched into many houses which played important roles in savage tribal and national conflicts, each group seeking power and status in an ever changing territorial profile.
 The family name also spread to Thuringia and to East Prussia.

-Important Dates for the Gansler family
+Early History of the Gansler family

 This web page shows only a small excerpt of our Gansler research.
 Another 136 words (10 lines of text) covering the years 1797 and 1839 are included under the topic Early Gansler History in all our PDF Extended History products and printed products wherever possible.